CoSy: Evaluating Textual Explanations of Neurons: Conclusion

 \section{Conclusion}

-In this work, we propose the first automatic evaluation framework for concept-based textual explanations of neurons.
-Unlike existing ad-hoc evaluation methods, we can now quantitatively compare different concept-based textual explanation methods against each other and test, whether the given explanation describes the neuron accurately, based on the neurons’s activations.
+In this work, we propose the first automatic evaluation framework for textual explanations of neurons.
+Unlike existing ad-hoc evaluation methods, we can now quantitatively compare different neuron description methods against each other and test, whether the given explanation describes the neuron accurately, based on its activations.
 We can evaluate the quality of individual neuron explanations by examining how accurately they align with the generated concept data points, without requiring human involvement.

-Our comprehensive meta-evaluation demonstrates that \method\ guarantees a reliable explanation evaluation.
-In several experiments, we show that concept-based textual explanation methods are most applicable for the last layers, where high-level concepts are learned.
+Our comprehensive sanity checks demonstrate that \method\ guarantees a reliable explanation evaluation.
+In several experiments, we show that neuron description methods are most applicable for the last layers, where high-level concepts are learned.
 In these layers, INVERT and CLIP-Dissect provide high-quality neuron concepts, whereas MILAN and FALCON explanations have lower quality and can present close to random concepts, which might lead to wrong conclusions about the network.
-Thus, the results highlight the importance of evaluation when using concept-based textual explanation methods.
+Thus, the results highlight the importance of evaluation when using neuron description methods.

-\paragraph{Limitations} While we can present promising results, one of the key limitations of \method\ is the generative model.
-For example, the text-to-image model training might not include the generated concepts.
-This absence leads to worsened generative performance but could be circumvented by an analysis of pre-training datasets and model performance.
-Moreover, the model's capabilities of generating highly abstract concepts like ``white objects'' are limited.
-In both cases, exploring more sophisticated, specialized, or constrained models could help.
+\paragraph{Limitations} The use of generative models involves a distinct set of limitations.
+For instance, text-to-image models may not include certain concepts in their training data, which can reduce their generative performance.
+This limitation, however, can often be addressed by analyzing the pre-training datasets and assessing model performance.
+Moreover, the model's capabilities of generating highly abstract concepts like ``white objects'' can be limited.
+However, the challenges with abstract concepts also reflect the descriptive quality of the provided explanations---explanations should be inherently understandable to humans.
+In both cases, exploring more sophisticated, specialized, or constrained models may offer improvement.